 Even when you follow these tips, fraudsters can find ways to get you.
 As soon as you realize you're being scammed or robbed, report it.

-If you'd like to know more about fraud prevention, follow the links on the next page.
+If you'd like to know more about fraud prevention, follow the links below.